 Underwriting for HIV: Removes the term "Aids-related complex "ARC" from the definitions section and strikes usage for the term.
-In addition to an insurers ability in current law to inquire whether a person has been tested for HIV, adds the ability for insurers to inquire about the status of a person's HIV infection or related diagnoses as well as any medical care that such person has received or is currently receiving, including any treatment regimen or medication.
-This language appears only in the Senate bill and not in the House companion.
+In addition to an insurers ability in current law to inquire whether a person has been tested for HIV, adds the ability for insurers to inquire about the status of a person's HIV infection or related diagnoses as

 This bill has been referred to two committees in the House and three committees in the Senate.
 The Senate bill is unlikely to be heard because when the House bill was taken up in the Insurance & Banking subcommittee on March 27 it was replaced with an amendment that incorporates controversial property insurance tort reforms opposed by industry.
 We do not believe the Senate sponsor will move the bill forward.
+HB1047 is in the Commerce committee, which has a meeting scheduled for April 22, so it is possible this bill could be on the agenda.